Programme Outline

 Marketing Major

-Typical opportunities after graduation include work as a marketing manager, sales manager, account manager or product manager and progressing to more senior positions with experience.
+Typical opportunities after graduating include work as: a marketing manager; sales manager; account manager or product manager and progressing to more senior positions with experience.

 A personal interview is available as part of the application process.